FOREX-Dollar gains before Fed meeting, jobs data

 Other data on Monday showed that U.S. construction spending increased more than expected in March, boosted by investment in nonresidential structures, but single-family homebuilding remained depressed amid higher mortgage rates.

-Trading was largely subdued, however, as investors waited on the conclusion of the Fed's two-day meeting, where the focus will be whether the U.S. central bank indicates that it expects to pause rate increases after May, or if it keeps the possibility of an additional hike in June or later alive.

-The dollar gained on Friday after data showed that core inflation stayed elevated in March.
-Consumer price inflation data next week will also be watched for further signs of inflation remaining high.
+The dollar had gained on Friday after data showed that core inflation stayed elevated in March.
+Consumer price inflation data next week will be watched for further signs of inflation remaining high.

 Jobs data on Friday is this week’s main economic focus.
 It is expected to show that employers added 180,000 jobs in April.
 USNFAR=ECI